ArduPilot/ardupilot_wiki/common/source/docs/common-optical-flow-sensor-setup.rst

 Calibrating the sensor
 ======================
 #.
-Connect to your autopilot and ensure that logging while disarmed is enabled (In Copter-3.3 set :ref:`LOG_BITMASK <copter:LOG_BITMASK>` to 131071.
+Connect to your autopilot and ensure that logging while disarmed is enabled by setting :ref:`LOG_DISARMED <copter:LOG_DISARMED>` to 1
 #.
 Find a location with a textured surface and good lighting (natural light or strong incandescent)
 #.
 Remove Propellers (safety first)
 #.
 Power on the vehicle and hold level away from your body and at eye level